vanilla-project/vanilla-project.guide/_guides/php/command-line.md

 #### Testing Approach

-The first test for the class `Greeting` verifies that the return value of the `sayHello` method contains the name of the person and also contains the initial greeting &ldquo;Good&rdquo;.
+The test for class `Greeting` is only verifying the return value of one method.

-The second and third tests uses stubs to override the default behaviour of the `DateTime` class injected into the class' constructor so that we can test the expected return value depending on the time of day.

 ### Running the Application